Retinpkumar/PatientSurvivalPrediction/README.md

 <img src="https://github.com/Retinpkumar/PatientSurvivalPrediction/blob/main/saved_files/images/app_recording.gif">
 </div>

-<h3 align='center'> This app predicts whether a patient admitted to a hospital has a high risk of mortality or not. </h3>
+<h3 align='justify'> This app predicts whether a patient admitted to a hospital has a high risk of mortality or not. </h3>

 <div align='center'>
 <a href="https://patient-survival-prediction.herokuapp.com/" align='center'> Visit the app </a>